Striking public sector workers in Reading pension rally

 "There are plenty of banners, lots of whistles and vuvuzelas.

-"We've got members from all sorts of unions here."'Lot of misinformation'
+"We've got members from all sorts of unions here."

 Two-thirds of schools across Berkshire, 214 out of 322, were shut or partially closed.